-- Avoid four health risk factors which are entirely under your control and contribute the most to the onset of common chronic diseases:
+- Avoid four health risk factors that are entirely under your control and contribute the most to the onset of common chronic diseases:

 - Physical activity.
 Adequate physical activity helps control weight, reduce risks for cardiovascular diseases, type 2 diabetes, and some cancers.
 Regular exercise also strengthens bones and muscles, improves mental health and mood.